 10 Regional Words From Waaaay Northern Michigan

-This week Merriam-Webster announced that it was finally putting “Yooper” in the dictionary.
+In 2014 Merriam-Webster announced that it was finally putting “Yooper” in the dictionary.
 What’s a Yooper, you ask?
 Why someone from the U.P., of course.
 What’s the U.P.?
 The Upper Peninsula, what’s wrong with you!

 The Upper Peninsula of Michigan is connected to the rest of the state by only one little four lane bridge (okay, actually the longest suspension bridge in the western hemisphere), and in its relative isolation, has developed its own distinct culture.
 Here are 9 other words it might be good to know if you ever decide to pay a visit to Yooperland.